GoogleCloudPlatform/java-docs-samples/tasks/README.md

 This sample demonstrates using the Cloud Tasks client library.

-`CreateHTTPTask.java` constructs a task with an HTTP target and pushes it to your queue.
+`CreateHttpTask.java` constructs a task with an HTTP target and pushes it to your queue.

-`CreateHTTPTask.java` constructs a task with an HTTP target and OIDC token and pushes it to your queue.
+`CreateHttpTask.java` constructs a task with an HTTP target and OIDC token and pushes it to your queue.

 ## Initial Setup